Some advice on insolvency

-Understanding the overall insolvency framework can assist advisors to guide their clients through complex insolvency processes and lessen any financial and emotional impact on stakeholders such as directors, employees, and creditors.
+Understanding the broad insolvency framework can help advisors guide their clients through complex insolvency processes.
+It can also lessen any financial and emotional impact on stakeholders, such as directors, employees and creditors.

 How does corporate insolvency work?

-The three most common types of formal insolvency appointments that are used when a company is in financial trouble are:
+The three most common types of formal insolvency appointments used when a company is in financial trouble are:

-Directors may appoint a voluntary administrator to take control of the company to navigate a way out of insolvency by seeing if the company and its business can be saved.
-If it is possible to ‘trade out’ of the difficulties, the voluntary administrator will steer the company through that process.
+Directors may appoint a voluntary administrator to take control of the company to navigate a way out of insolvency.
+The administrator will determine if the company and business can be saved.
+If it’s possible to ‘trade out’ of the difficulties, the administrator will steer the company through that process.

-The administrator, who assumes the powers of the company’s directors (which are suspended as a result of the administration), will review the company’s position and provide a report to creditors on the property, business, affairs and financial circumstances of the company as well as a recommendation as to the most appropriate strategies for the company to take.
+The administrator, who assumes the powers of the company’s directors (which are suspended as a result of the administration), will review the company’s position and provide a report to creditors on the property, business, affairs and financial circumstances of the company.

 Depending on the outcome of those investigations, there are three options:

-2) If the company is able to regain its momentum, to recommend and approve a deed of company arrangement (“DOCA”) to allow the company to pay all or part of its debts and maximize creditor returns, or
+- If the company is able to regain its momentum, to recommend and approve a deed of company arrangement (DOCA) to allow the company to pay all or part of its debts and maximise creditor returns; or

-3) Wind up the company and appoint a liquidator.
+- Wind up the company and appoint a liquidator

-Liquidation is the term used to describe the process of winding up the company’s affairs including the realisation of company assets, the ceasing of trade, distribution of proceeds to creditors and distributing the surplus (if any) to its shareholders.
+Liquidation is the term used to describe the process of winding up a company’s affairs.
+It includes the realisation of company assets, the ceasing of trade, distribution of proceeds to creditors and distributing the surplus (if any) to its shareholders.